SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Load the message broker image into a Docker container registry.

-> If using MiniKube you can [reuse the Docker daemon](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md ) and load the image into the local registry.
+> Note: If using MiniKube you can [reuse the Docker daemon](https://github.com/kubernetes/minikube/blob/master/docs/reusing_the_docker_daemon.md ) and load the image into the local registry.

 ### Step 5: